China frees up lending rates in major reform

 "So the move may have more of a signalling effect than transmit immediately to the economy but it is an important signalling effect," said Manik Narain, emerging market strategist at UBS in London.

-However, to the extent that it does lead banks to lower their lending rates, the move could serve to stimulate investment at a time when the world's second-largest economy is running around its lowest growth rates since 2009, having logged 7.5 percent growth in the second quarter.
+However, to the extent that it does lead banks to lower their lending rates, the move could potentially serve to stimulate investment at a time when the world's second-largest economy is running around its lowest growth rates since 2009 - having logged 7.5 percent growth in the second quarter.

 More important, though, is the sign that policymakers are getting serious about tackling challenging reforms, just four months after Premier Li Keqiang took office, analysts said.